FAQ

 Payment is due on the date of service, and if you have health insurance that covers psychology / counselling, we are happy to provide the necessary documentation (invoice and diagnosis) that you can submit for reimbursement.
 Different

-How do I know if I’m depressed?
+How do I know if I am feeling melancholy?

 Everyone feels sad, or even miserable, at times.
 Usually, experiencing sadness is a natural reaction to bad news or other events that concern us.
 Sadness, however, is a temporary response to things that trouble us and we are eventually able to bounce back and continue on with our daily routine.

-Depression can be a much more serious, unhealthy state when a person feels overwhelmed, or unable to find any pleasure and interest in things they once enjoyed.
+Feeling hopeless can be a much more serious, unhealthy state when a person feels overwhelmed, or unable to find any pleasure and interest in things they once enjoyed.

 - Do activities, friends, or possessions that gave you pleasure before no longer provide you comfort or a sense of well-being?